UKHomeOffice/coa/README.md

 ### Deployment

-This application is containerized and ready for deployment on Kubernetes.
+This application is containerised and ready for deployment on Kubernetes.
 Refer to the `kube/` directory for Kubernetes deployment scripts.